Fuel injection: Direct injection systems

-This can be done either with a blast of air or hydraulically, with the latter method being more common in automotive engines.
 Typically, hydraulic direct injection systems spray fuel into the air inside the cylinder or combustion chamber.
 Direct injection can be achieved with a conventional helix-controlled injection pump, unit injectors, or a sophisticated common-rail injection system.
-The latter is the most common system in modern automotive engines.
+The last is the most common system in modern automotive engines.

 Direct injection for petrol engines

 During the 20th century, most petrol engines used either a carburettor or indirect fuel injection.
 Use of direct injection in petrol engines has become increasingly common in the 21st century.

 Common-rail injection systems

-In a common rail system, fuel from the fuel tank is supplied to a common header (called the accumulator), and then sent through tubing to the injectors, which inject it into the combustion chamber.
+In a common-rail system, fuel from the fuel tank is supplied to a common header (called the accumulator), and then sent through tubing to the injectors, which inject it into the combustion chambers.
 The accumulator has a high-pressure relief valve to maintain pressure and return the excess fuel to the fuel tank.
 The fuel is sprayed with the help of a nozzle that is opened and closed with a solenoid-operated needle valve.
-Third-generation common rail diesels use piezoelectric injectors for increased precision, with fuel pressures up to 300 MPa.
+Third-generation common-rail diesels use piezoelectric injectors for increased precision, with fuel pressures up to 300 MPa.

 The types of common-rail systems include air-guided injection and spray-guided injection.